 The modification of Cantor is really simple; we add to make the change to rational numbers we encounter.
 Recall Cantor executes a swap based on a criterion.
-There is no real difference, Cantor could say if the decimal digit encountered is a 3 add .000004 to it where the zeros give the right position to yield the swap of 7 for 3.
+There is no real difference; Cantor could say if the decimal digit encountered is a 3 add .000004 to it where the zeros give the right position to yield the swap of 7 for 3.
 The important net is that the number is changed and the way it is changed can be recorded and builds a number not in the list.
-We add partials of z_2 to cause the number changes in our list.
+We add partials of $z_2$ to cause the number changes in our list.
 We are using fractions instead of decimals, but these are just representations of the same thing.
-We change the number using the same fraction repeatedly four times say for D_4 , if the list was not in the diagonal arrangement of Table 1.
+We change the number using the same fraction repeatedly four times say for $D_4$ ; we need a radius not going through any dots of $C_4$ to achieve this: the radius for 1/4+1/9 works.
 Table 2 gives the program.